CSCI-6330/parallelproject/README.md

 # Big Data Analytics Term Project

 ## Introduction
-This paper presents the design, implementation, and evaluation of an end-to-end big data analytics pipeline that integrates Apache Kafka, Hadoop Distributed File System (HDFS), and Hadoop Streaming with C-based MapReduce,
+This project presents the design, implementation, and evaluation of an end-to-end big data analytics pipeline that integrates Apache Kafka, Hadoop Distributed File System (HDFS), and Hadoop Streaming with C-based MapReduce,